 Performance (Speed, DNS, WebRTC, and IPv6 Tests)

 I tested BlackVPN using our server-based, scientific speed test methodology.
 We used the OpenVPN config files to check speeds using our recommended protocol.
-For more details on how those tests are conducted please click here.

 As you can see, when compared to four other popular VPN services, BlackVPn does very well.
 The average download speed is 30.3 Mbits per second with maximum speeds of 71.7 Mbits per second.
 These results show that this VPN is definitely fast enough to stream in HD.